Bremen: Organic restaurants and fast food eateries

 If you rather opt for fast food there are two options, both of them only a few steps away from each other, in the city's central shopping area.
 Opposite the back entrance to the Kaufhof department store you can find 1885 Burger, a self-serving American-type diner using organic beef and bacon in their burgers.
 Start queuing at the left side and choose the type of patty and home-made bun you prefer.
 While the patty is being grilled before your eyes move to the right and specify the sauces, vegetables and condiments as well as your drinks (I'd suggest the organic Störtebeker beer).
 Some of the veges are organic, too, and most of them as well as the cheeses are sourced locally.
 Vegetarian cheese and vegan lentils patties are available, but you have to enquire whether they are organic.
 Pay at the till in the middle of the restaurant when you're ready to leave.
 Although the place is popular among supporters of the local football club Werder Bremen, it should be noted that there's no TV screen.

-A short walk in Western direction, through the mall area will lead you to Scharfrichter, a sausage place offering the hottest currywurst in town.
+Inside the Karstadt department store the Scharfrichter sausage place offers the hottest currywurst in town.
 Invest the small difference of 50 cents and order an organic Bio-Bratwurst together with an organic softdrink (Bionade), and specify the spicyness of the (not organic) sauce.
 The organic ice-cream from nearby Kaemena farm will calm your burning gums if necessary.
 Vegan sausages are available, but it's advisable to ask whether they are organic.
+Unfortunately they closed their original location.

 More to try